Fedor Assombalonga

 Fedora 'Fedor' Ngondola Assombalanga (born 4 June 1969) is a Congolese former footballer who played as a striker for AS Dragons/Bilima.
 He was a lethal striker scoring nearly every match, and finished topscorer nearly every season in the Congolese National League.
 He scored over 30 goals each season.

 Personal life

 Assombalanga retired in 1992, and moved to live in London, England.

+He is married to Béatrice Assombalonga.

+He has two son, Christian and Britt.

-His son, Britt Assombalonga, is also a professional footballer who plays for the DR Congo national team.
+Britt is also a professional footballer who plays for the DR Congo national team.

 International career

 Assombalonga played for Zaire in the 1992 African Nations Cup.